Convex integrals of molecules in Lipschitz-free spaces: Introduction

 The structure of the paper is as follows.
 We first spend the rest of this section establishing the notation and required background facts, including a primer on the relationship between Lipschitz-free spaces and optimal transport theory.
 After that, in Section \ref{sec:optimal} we introduce the integral representation due to de Leeuw and use it to properly define convex integrals of molecules.
 We show that, among all de Leeuw representations of functionals, convex integrals of molecules are determined by cyclical monotonicity of their support (Theorem \ref{th:cyclic_monotone_optimal}).

-In Section \ref{sec:positive} we show that convex integrals of molecules are bona fide generalizations of optimal couplings from optimal transport theory, and that any functional representable as a measure on $M$, or expressible as the difference of two positive functionals, is a convex integral of molecules (Theorems \ref{th:major_radon_wt} and \ref{th:majorizable_convex_integrals}).
-In particular, all elements of $\lipfree{M}$ are convex series of molecules when $M$ is uniformly discrete and bounded.
+In Section \ref{sec:positive} we show that convex integrals of molecules are bona fide generalisations of optimal couplings from optimal transport theory, and that any functional that is either representable as a measure on $M$, or what we call ``majorisable on annuli'' (which includes all functionals expressible as the difference of two positive ones), is a convex integral of molecules (Theorems \ref{th:major_radon_wt} and \ref{th:majorizable_convex_integrals}).
+In particular, all elements of $\lipfree{M}$ are convex series of molecules when $M$ is uniformly discrete.
 We also derive some consequences for general expressions as convex series of molecules.

 Next, in Section \ref{sec:negative} we provide some counterexamples to representability as convex integrals of molecules.
 Most significantly, if $M$ contains isometrically a subset of $\RR$ with positive measure then there are elements of $\lipfree{M}$ that are not convex integrals of molecules (Theorem \ref{th:isometric_fat_cantor_example}).
 We also show that convex series and integrals of molecules are different notions in general (Proposition \ref{pr:integral_not_series}).
 The overall message of this section is that the picture regarding these notions is subtle and complex.